arvi-vr/integration-guide/_tabs/integrations-unity.md

 }
 ```

+<a name="integration-handling-game-commands"></a>
 ## Handling of game commands
 In addition to the above-mentioned standard requests, the platform may send [in-game commands]({{ '/tabs/getting-started-adding-the-game/#in-game-commands' | relative_url }}) that you can create in the developer account on our website.
 They will be sent into the game from our control panel by the operator.
-For example, you created a Skip command that skips tasks in your game.
-To make sure that your game handles this command, you need to subscribe to messages from the platform and specify the handler that will execute Skip check.
+For example, you created a **Skip Puzzle** command with **/skip** command URL, **+5 min** command with **/timemodify?minutes=5** command URL and **-5 min** command with **/timemodify?minutes=-5** command URL.
+In order for your game to handle these commands, you need to subscribe to messages from the platform and specify the handler that will execute your in-game commands.
+Then you can handle them like this:
 ```cs
 using ARVI.SDK;
 ...